Azure/Industrial-IoT/docs/deploy/howto-register-aad-applications.md

 for deployment to succeed.
 In cases when the user does not have the `Administrator` role, the process of deployment can be separated into 2 distinct states:

-* creation and setup of App Registrations in AAD tenant
+* creation and setup of the App Registrations in AAD tenant
 * creation of Azure resources and deployment of the Azure Industrial IoT platform components

 With this separation, the first step can be performed by an IT administrator.
 Deployments will output details